Red Apple Lipstick is the first makeup line to independently lab test each makeup formula for Gluten Free certification in the United States.

 Binders help the ingredients stick together, just like eggs in a cake.
 Instead, Red Apple Lipstick uses all Candelilla wax to keep you our products bound together.
 Another sneaky source of gluten is Vitamin E or tocopherol acetate which can often times be derived from gluten or soy, ours is derived from Sunflower seeds.

 Why is it necessary to avoid gluten-laced makeup?

-Women ingest up to four pounds of lipstick over their lifetimes, so what we are consuming in our cosmetic products really do matter!
+Women ingest somewhere around a pound of lipstick over their lifetimes, so what we are consuming in our cosmetic products really do matter!
 Many lipsticks, glosses and balms are laced with gluten as an unnecessary binder material, along with other wheat based ingredients that could negatively affect the health or stability of a person suffering with Celiac disease or gluten sensitivity, especially when ingested.

 Melinda Dennis MS, RDN, LDN, a found er and senior Nutrition Consultant for the NCA (National Celiac Organization), and writer of Delete The Wheat Blog, and as a Dietitian for BIDMC of Boston Celiac Team writes: